EnterpriseDB/pg-backup-api/README.md

 # pg-backup-api

-A server that provides an REST API to interact with Barman.
+A server that provides an REST API to interact with Postgres backups.

 ## Installation